 8 Materialism reduces man to a soulless automaton and constitutes him merely an arithmetical symbol finding a helpless place in the mathematical formula of an unromantic and mechanistic universe.
 But whence comes all this vast universe of mathematics without a Master Mathematician?
-Science may expatiate on the conservation of matter, but religion validates the conservation of men's souls - it concerns their experience with spiritual realities and eternal values.
+Science may expatiate on the conservation of matter, but religion validates the conservation of men's souls-it > exclusive law of the cosmos.
+Materialism is concerns their experience with spiritual realities and eternal values.